jgclark/NotePlan-tools/README.md

 6. removing any multiple consecutive blank lines.

 Moves any Daily (Calendar) note entries with a `[[Note title]]` in it to the mentioned note, **filing** them directly after the header section.
 In more detail:
-- where the line is a task, it moves the task and any following indented lines (optionally terminated by a blank line)
 - where the line is a heading, it moves the heading and all following lines until a blank line, or the next heading of the same level
+- where the line isn't a heading, it moves the line and any following indented lines (optionally terminated by a blank line)
 - where the note for a  `[[Note link]]` doesn't exist, it is created in the top-level Notes folder first
+- if there is a `>YYYY-MM-DD` date specified in the line already, then carry that over, otherwise  add today's date

-- This feature can be turned off using the `-n` option.
+This feature can be turned off using the `-n` option.
 NB: This only operates from Daily (Calendar) notes; it therefore doesn't interfere with **linking and backlinking** between main notes.

 Changes any mentions of **date offset patterns** (e.g. `{-10d}`, `{+2w}`, `{-3m}` to being scheduled dates (e.g. `>2020-02-27`), if it can find a DD-MM-YYYY date pattern in the previous markdown heading or previous main task if it has sub-tasks.
 This allows for users to define simple **templates** and copy and paste them into the note, set the due date at the start, and the other dates are then worked out for you.
 - Valid intervals are specified as `[+][0-9][bdwmqy]`.
 This allows for `b`usiness days,  `d`ays, `w`eeks, `m`onths, `q`uarters or `y`ears.
 (Business days skip weekends.
 If the existing date happens to be on a weekend, it's treated as being the next working day.)